Endle/ironCamel/design_doc.md

 Purpose
 ---------
-As the name shows, IronCamel is a mixture of Rust and OCaml (their fun/functional parts).
+IronCamel is the "most functional" imperative programming language As the name shows, IronCamel is a mixture of Rust and OCaml (their fun/functional parts).

 No mutability is allowed.
 No side effect is allowed (with an exception for IO, which will be explained later).